umijs/umi/docs/plugins/api.md

 ### addRuntimePlugin

-Add a runtime plug-in, and the return value format is a string representing the file path.
+Add a runtime plug-in, and the return value format is a string representing the file path. e.g.:

-e.g.

 ```ts
 api.addRuntimePlugin(() => join(__dirname, './runtime'));